Philadelphia Dog Bite Injury Lawyer

 The victim must also have been lawfully present on the premises on which the bite occurred.
 For example, if the victim was willfully trespassing on private property and the property owner’s dog bit the victim, the dog’s owner would not be liable for the trespasser’s injuries, since they were not lawfully present on the property.

-Proving Negligence in Philadelphia
+Proving Negligence in Philadelphia Dog Bite Claim

 If the dog owner can prove that the victim was illegally trespassing on private property or willfully provoked the dog in some way, they may be able to avoid being liable for damages.
 For both the victim of a dog bite and the dog’s owner, an experienced legal representative will make the process of assessing fault and claiming damages much smoother.

 If you’ve been bitten by a dog and know that you did nothing to provoke the animal and were legally present at the place you were bitten, you will need to prove negligence on the part of the dog owner in order to win your case.
 In dog bite cases, that means you need to show that the owner did not exercise reasonable care in restraining their dog.
-This could mean that they did not properly fence their yard or that they did not have them properly leashed in a public area, and their failing led to their dog biting someone.
+This could mean that they did not properly fence their yard or that they did not have them properly leashed in a public area, and their failure led to their dog biting someone.